matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

 ---

-# Completed
+## Completed

-### Indexing error that broke the system for entirety of F19 during the data-askoski transition:
+### Task: Indexing error that broke the system for entirety of F19 during the data-askoski transition:

 - Service reads from the hashed majors, grades, etc. files which are in the top level of /research/UCBD2/edw_data